RubingLi123/rubingli123.github.io/misc_2.md

   <!-- Right Side: Text + Images -->
   <div class="curiosity-right">
     <div>
-      <h2>Curiosity on the Ground</h2>
+      <h2>Behind the Scenes of Recommerce</h2>
       <p class="body_text">
-        During a recent visit to one of <strong>San Francisco’s largest recommerce warehouses</strong>, I witnessed the complex systems behind recycling pre-owned goods—a hands-on reminder of how <strong>design, logistics, and sustainability</strong> intersect in the real world.
+          I recently visited one of the largest recommerce warehouses in San Francisco and was amazed to see the intricate processes behind recycling pre-owned items.
+Click <a href="/recommerce_visits/">here</a> to see more photos behind the scene!
       </p>
     </div>
     <div class="curiosity-images">